SDonA/HeartFailureInvestigation/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+Credits goes to Saurabh Shahane for the dataset provided on kaggle.
-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/saurabhshahane/in-hospital-mortality-prediction).
+Feel free to use the code here as you would like!